 - Power Details: 12V cigarette lighter (accessory) outlet or clamps to battery

 - Functionality: High pressure inflation and deflation

 - PSI Range: up to 20 PSI

 The Nixy Paddle Boards electric pump is not just for their model iSUPs.
 The hose adapter is compatible with any inflatable SUP or Kayak with an H3 valve, which is all of them.

 The NIXY Paddle board pump works reliably at a speed of roughly 2 PSI per minute and will fill a regular SUP board with air in 6 to 10 minutes.

 Once you turn it on it will sound similar to a vacuum cleaner but once it fills the SUP or Kayak to about 1 PSI the 2nd stage compressor kicks in and you will notice a complete difference in sound and that’s normal.

 It can inflate watercraft up to 20 PSI, making it suitable for kayaks or other large hull inflatables as well.
 A great feature of this pump is the deflate function, allowing you to do other things while it’s deflating.

 It takes around 4 minutes to let the air out of a SUP using the pump.
 This pump can plug into the cigarette lighter of your car or connect it to a 12V battery with the included alligator clips.

-The NIXY Paddle electric pump is a high quality electric pump that works with any SUP or kayak on the market and makes inflating your iSUP a pleasure!
+The NIXY Paddle electric pump is the best sup pump that works with any SUP or kayak on the market and makes inflating your iSUP a pleasure!